4ngeI/lua-obfuscator/readme.md

 This obfuscator is designed for Lua 5.1 and Roblox Lua (with limited support for Roblox syntax).

+(I will eventually rewrite all the code to use OOP)

 ## Todo
 - Control Flow Obfuscation
 - String Encryption